-The main object of Real Estate (Regulation and Development) Act, 2016 (RERA) is to enhance tran...
+Real Estate (Regulation and Development) Act, 2016 ("RERA") has been enacted to ensure transpar...

 We all know the Real Estate (Regulation and Development) Act, 2016 was fully implemented from 1st May 2016.
 The primary objective behind the introduction of RERA was to organize the real estate sector, boost investment and protect the home buyers and investors.
 Among all these reasons, safeguarding the buyers is the main objective of its introduction.
 In this article post, we will discuss RERA Provisions for ongoing projects in India.

 There has been a rapid increase in the developers, builder, and promoters who after the initial steps of attracting the customers and home buyers were ignoring the concerns of such buyers.
 And the complaints of such buyers were going unheard.